-Josephine, now seventy-six, still visits the water daily, but her “water walking” days are over.
+Josephine, now seventy-seven, still visits the water daily, but her “water walking” days are over.
 Josephine has Parkinson’s Disease, but it hasn’t deterred her desire to continue to bring awareness to water.
 It is Josephine’s greatest wish that people continue with her work.
 She asks that people adopt a lake or any body of water and protect it.

 A chance encounter brought Josephine to my class.
 In fact, you might say, water connected us.
 You can read our blog post Blue Gold and view our video Great Lakes and the Water Walker to learn more about how the Junior Water Walkers initiative came to be.